alnutile/simplified_mailhandler/README.md

 simplified_mailhandler
 ======================

+Made about December 2012 to help centralize emails as tickets.

 Part of the Project Manager suite.
 Needed a more concise system to manage incoming emails and attachments.

 Turn off the Mail Comment and Mail Node Feed modules